elabftw/elabdoc/doc/faq.rst

 However, having an automated :ref:`backup <backup>` strategy is mandatory in order to be sure **nothing will be lost**.

-Being able to do backups is yet another advantage over paper (you can't backup paper !).
+Being able to do backups is yet another advantage over paper (you can't backup paper!).

 Who else is using it?
 ---------------------